 S Tier

 Cloak & Dagger have continued their trend as most used healer.
 The ability to swap between a healers and DPS is highly advantageous for competitive players.
 Cloak's ability to hide the team behind his veil is especially strong.
 It can not only give your team an edge in firefights, but it also protects them from a large amount of ultimates!
 His lock-on attack can help you secure kills against mobile opponents, and Dagger's shots also auto adjust to allies!
 A coordinated team will also utilize Dagger's health dome much more effectively than the average player.
-This let's you effectively heal, while also doing lots of damage simultaneously.
+This lets you effectively heal, while also doing lots of damage simultaneously.

 Wrap Up